-A modular certificate is available to any ADIT student who has passed the exams for both Module 1 – Principles of International Taxation and one option module.
+A modular certificate is available to any ADIT student who has passed the exams for both the Principles of International Taxation module and one option module.
 Each modular certificate is designed to enable a student to demonstrate expertise in both the fundamentals of international tax and a specialist subject area.

-Further information about standalone and modular certificates can be found at www.adit.org.uk/certificates.
+Further information about modular and standalone certificates can be found at www.adit.org.uk/certificates.

 Because ADIT is designed to provide a common benchmark in the study and practice of international tax, all ADIT student are required to pass a total of three modules in order to achieve the full ADIT qualification and no exemptions are offered for other qualifications held.

 However, students who complete the ADIT Module 2.09 United Kingdom option and wish to proceed onto the CTA qualification may apply for a credit (exemption) against the CTA Advisory: Taxation of Major Corporates exam paper.
 More information about the CTA qualification and exam credits can be found at www.tax.org.uk/credits.

 Students who have completed a 15,000-20,000 written essay or dissertation on an international tax subject, as part of a university LLM or Master's qualification, may register to submit a version of their essay in fulfilment of the ADIT extended essay option.
 Further information can be found at www.adit.org.uk/extendedessay.